Mocha Uson

 Esther Margaux Justiniano Uson (born May 17, 1978 (Note: In 2024, Uson's official Certificate of Candidacy (COC) was publicized by the Commission on Elections prior to the 2025 elections.
 The COC stated that Uson was born on May 17, 1978 in Makati.
 However, this contradicts the previous instances when Uson's date and place of birth were disclosed.
 The first is the Star Confessions episode which aired on TV5 in May 2011, while the second was the Philstar article which was published to complement the Star Confessions episode.
 The former stated that Uson was born on May 17, 1985 in Urdaneta, while the latter noted that she was born in Dagupan, instead of Urdaneta; both Dagupan and Urdaneta are located in Pangasinan.
 In contrast, an article in the Varsitarian – the official newspaper of the University of Santo Tomas (UST) – seemed to have been in line with the information written in Uson's 2024 COC, thus validating her birth year.
 The article stated that she finished her Medical Technology studies at the University of Santo Tomas in 1998, which puts Uson's age at 20 years when she graduated from UST; in the era before the K–12 system was implemented, an average Filipino student would likely graduate from tertiary or collegiate education at the age of 19 or 20.)), better known as Mocha Uson, is a Filipino media personality, political blogger, and former public official whose career and online presence have drawn significant attention and criticism, particularly regarding allegations of spreading fake news and disinformation.
 She is also a co-founder of the dance group Mocha Girls.

 Uson served as a member of the Movie and Television Review and Classification Board (MTRCB) from January 2017 until her appointment as an assistant secretary of the Presidential Communications Operations Office (PCOO) in May of the same year by President Rodrigo Duterte.
 Duterte defended the appointment, citing utang na loob (debt of gratitude) for her support during his presidential election campaign.
 She resigned from the PCOO on October 3, 2018, following a series of controversies; sources gave differing accounts, with some reporting she was dismissed by Malacañang.
 On September 30, 2019, Duterte appointed Uson as deputy executive director of the Overseas Workers Welfare Administration (OWWA), an appointment which drew public criticism from Filipino netizens.

 Prior to her government appointments, Uson was known for her work as an entertainer with the Mocha Girls, which included performances and media content that were described as risqué.
-Her time in office, particularly her use of the her blog as a platform, was marked by criticism regarding her administrative competence and the dissemination of fake news and misinformation.
+Her time in office, particularly her use of her blog as a platform, was marked by criticism regarding her administrative competence and the dissemination of fake news and misinformation.
 News outlets and critics have referred to her as the "Queen of Fake News."